The Columbia Agility Team offers classes

 Please note that each new dog must start with a Foundation class unless they have prior agility experience and approval from the training director.

-The next session of classes after these will start in January 2018.
+The next session of classes after these will start in Summer 2018.
 Please contact the training director if you are interested in being on the list for the next registration.
 You can use the current registration schedule for sample dates and times we commonly use for classes.

 Contact the Training Director using THIS FORM